Literacy and numeracy in the Foundation Stage

 Foundation Stage numeracy

-Your child will be taught about maths through songs, stories, games and play.
+In Nursery maths and Reception maths your child will be taught about numbers through songs, counting stories, games and play.
 As they progress, they will learn to count and understand numbers, as well as how to use comparative expressions, such as ‘smaller than' or ‘lighter than'.
 They will also be made aware of shapes and space.

 Try these fun activities at home to support their learning: